Dr Eimear NolanAssistant Professor in International Business

 01 896 8225

-Eimear Nolan is Assistant Professor of International Business and Director of the Blended Learning MBA at Trinity Business School.
-She gained her PhD in International Management from the University of Limerick, and her Graduate Certificate in Teaching and Learning from the University of Surrey, UK.
+Eimear Nolan is Assistant Professor of International Business and Director of the Flexible Executive MBA at Trinity Business School.
+She gained her PhD in International Management from the University of Limerick, where she investigated the cultural adjustment and fit of internationally trained doctors working in Ireland.
+She obtained a Graduate Certificate in Teaching and Learning from the University of Surrey and has been awarded numerous teaching excellence awards in her career.
 Prior to joining Trinity Business School she held academic positions in the UK and the USA.
+Eimear is a co-country investigator (for Ireland and the UK) on the world renowned GLOBE Project 2020.
 Her research interests are in expatriate adjustment, cultural intelligence, recruitment and retention strategies, ethics, and the health care sector.

 Eimear was awarded her PhD scholarship from Kemmy Business School, University of Limerick.
 She was an Assistant Professor at the University of Surrey, UK, where she completed her Graduate Certificate in Teaching and Learning.
 Eimear moved to the USA where she worked as an Assistant Professor at Kean University in New Jersey.
 While there, she was a developmental committee member for the Global MBA program, she served on the board of trustees in general education, and was an acting advisor of the global MBA graduate club.
 Following this Eimear accepted an Assistant Professor post at Monmouth University, New Jersey.
 She served on several committees including the global advisory council, faculty search committee, the undergraduate curriculum review committee, and actively engaged with the business council.